 FOR THE MILITARY AND VETERANS' AFFAIRS COMMITTEE

 PROPOSING AN AMENDMENT TO ARTICLE 8, SECTION 5 OF THE CONSTITUTION OF NEW MEXICO TO INCREASE A PROPERTY TAX EXEMPTION FOR HONORABLY DISCHARGED MEMBERS OF THE ARMED FORCES AND THEIR WIDOWS AND WIDOWERS.

 BE IT RESOLVED BY THE LEGISLATURE OF THE STATE OF NEW MEXICO:

 SECTION 1.
-It is proposed to amend Article 4 of the constitution of New Mexico by adding a new section to read:
+It is proposed to amend Article 8, Section 5 of the constitution of New Mexico to read:

 SECTION 2.
 The amendment proposed by this resolution shall be submitted to the people for their approval or rejection at the next general election or at any special election prior to that date that may be called for that purpose.